owickstrom/komposition/docs/src/user-guide/concepts/importing.md

 into the library, each segment with non-silence ends up as a separate asset representing that _sentence_, or passage.

+## Default Video Speed

+If you're importing a video file, you may adjust the _default video speed_.
+The video speed is used as a default for clips that are added to the timeline based on the imported video asset.
+If you also use automatic scene classification, as described above, all classified scenes will have the selected default video speed.

+Video speed can be subsequently changed for individual clips in the timeline.

 ## Recording and Workflow

 Scene and sentence classification is closely tied to the workflow and